18

 Like fellow performer Tom Hardy, Cillian Murphy became one of Christopher Nolan’s favorite actor.
 He plays in the feature Dunkirk (2017) as a soldier terrorised by the war he participates in.
 Moreover, he later starred in Oppenheimer (2023), which earned him his first Oscar for Best Actor.

-The cult series Peaky Blinders
+The star of the cult series Peaky Blinders

 From 2013 to 2022, Cillian Murphy mesmerised audiences as Thomas Shelby, the charismatic gangster leader of a 1920s Birmingham crime family in the cult series Peaky Blinders.
 The Peaky Blinders are involved in corruption, rigged horse racing, and wore razor blades sewn into their caps for their own protection.
 Stylish and ruthless, they were all the more unpredictable.